 (6) Subject to section 8U, a police officer may destroy a thing seized under subsection (2) on or after the day specified in a destruction notice given in relation to the thing.

-[Section 8T inserted by No. 29 of 2015 s.
+[Section 8T inserted: No. 29 of 2015 s.
 4.]

 8U.
 Analysis of seized thing may be requested